Quick answer

 Benefits of Holding ISAs

-Holding an ISA can provide several benefits, including tax-free returns and flexibility in savings options.
+Holding an ISA can provide several benefits, including outside the scope of IHT returns and flexibility in savings options.

 - Tax Efficiency: ISAs are exempt from income and capital gains tax.